37MobileTeam/iAppStore-SwiftUI/README.md

 ### License

-iAppStroe is released under the GPL-3.0 license.
+iAppStore is released under the GPL-3.0 license.
 [See LICENSE](https://github.com/37iOS/iAppStore-SwiftUI/blob/main/LICENSE) for details.